When you start thinking about investing in the stock market, the acronyms and jargon can be hard to get your head around.

 When you own shares in a company, you’re entitled to a share in the profits that they pay out.
 It’s at the discretion of the company if any profits are paid out – but many companies are proud of making regular payments to shareholders in the form of dividends.
 Dividends can be paid out as an income or reinvested to buy more shares.

 This is the amount the value of an investment goes up and down relative to other investments.
-History shows that people who invest wisely over the long term.

 Typically, things like shares have bigger ups and downs (higher volatility) and are more likely to result in bigger losses or gains in value.